bl00dybear/Nemira-LLM/README.md

 Now you have a directory `llm-finetuning` containing last commit of my repository.

-For downloading datasets I used:
+For downloading our datasets use:
 ```bash
 cd llm-finetuning/dataset/scripts
 python3 download_qna_dataset.py